-Therefore, the tool targets not only policy makers and technical personnel of Municipalities but also utilities, ESCOs, engineering companies and single professionals.
+The database is especially targeting technical stakeholders, such as researchers, technical personnel of Municipalities, utilities, ESCOs, engineering companies and single professionals.

 10. TOOL 8: PERFORMANCE ASSESSMENT OF DHC SYSTEMS (WEDISTRICT)

 This tool is rather a methodology, summarised in a detailed scientific paper, for calculating different DHC key performance indicators (KPIs), distinguishing between heating and cooling ones.